two students walking outside a building on campus

 TA 381 Technology and Ecology (3)

 The purpose of the course is to examine ecological policy in terms of technology and innovation, including the political, geographical, legal and social contexts in which technological innovation occurs.
-The course will examine conflicts between innnovation and resources, risk assessment, national and global impact, and scale of consequences.
+The course will examine conflicts between innovation and resources, risk assessment, national and global impact, and scale of consequences.

 TA 390 Special Topics in Technology (1-3)